 Create networking between attendees

-The objective being to create a maximum of exchanges and networking between participants, some key indicators will make the difference between the success and failure of your event (especially in B2B).
+The objective is to create a maximum number of exchanges and networking between participants.
+Some key indicators will mean the difference between the success and failure of your event (especially in B2B).

 - Meeting rate per attendee:

 (Number of appointments obtained / Number of attendees)

 This rate is important because the higher it is, the more useful and easy to use your appointment setting feature was and the more value it gave to your attendees.
 Conversely, the lower the rate, the more disappointing the experience for your attendees and the more likely they are to leave with frustration.